Character bible (under the anonymity rule)

 What you will read: the same handle (“The Data Nerd”) signed at the bottom of every email, every page, every video script.
 Voice fragmentation breaks the character; one handle, every surface, forever.
 The methodology paper on SSRN uses my real name behind a Sipiteno Ltd. corporate veil; everything on this site uses the handle.

-Four polarities.
-If you nod through all four, you’re my reader.
+Eight polarities.
+If you nod through all eight, you’re my reader.
 If even one feels wrong, please save your money — this is the wrong product for you and that’s honest.

 For: Public data is more valuable than private data.